Coming to Homerica: Plot

+Production

+This is the only episode of the series written by Brendan Hay.

 Reception

 This episode was seen by 5.86 million viewers.

 Robert Canning of IGN gave the episode a positive review, saying that "shaky ending aside, the story unfolded well and the episode was full of funny bits."
 He went on to say, "funny, smart and, well, funny, "Coming To Homerica" was a great way to end a generally positive season."

-Mac McEntire of TV Verdict.com gave it a mixed review, saying that "another season of The Simpsons comes to a close, with an up-and-down episode."
+Mac McEntire of TV Verdict gave it a mixed review, saying that "another season of The Simpsons comes to a close, with an up-and-down episode."
 He went on to say, "the first half of the episode is much stronger in laughs and content than the second half, especially the somewhat rushed ending".

+Emily St. James of The A.V.
+Club gave the episode a B+.
+She liked the first half of the episode and the Norwegian jokes but thought the final act became worse due to "Homer's 'xylophobia'" and the predictable ending.

+Purported foreshadowing

+In 2016, The Sydney Morning Herald reported that the plot of the episode matched a campaign promise by then United States presidential candidate Donald Trump to build a border wall between the United States and Mexico, which included a door to process legal migrants.
+It was stated as another possible prediction made by the series.